montblake/six-degrees-flask/README.md

 <br>
 (on windows machine: venv\Scripts\activate)
 1. pip install -r requirements.txt
+1. create .env file and place in root of app <br>
+this file needs two variables:<br>
+IMDB_KEY=<whatever_your_IMDB_key_is><br>
+OMDB_KEY=<whatever_your_OMDB_key_is>
 1.  flask run <br>
 (starts dev server at localhost:5000)<br>
 (landingpage for the app at /landing)

+NOTE: the start game with RANDOM CHOICE will not work at first as it only picks from actors already in the database and the local SQLite db will be empty.
+Wait times for returned actor information will be high as all actors must do a complete search and build filmography before display.
+This a good pattern if we are just building the database but a poor choice for playing.
+Currently, this feature is slated for redevelopment.